National Chengchi University

 Students typically take four courses and earn 15 U.S. credit hours per semester.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 This program does not offer organized excursions, however a student-run group, the NCCU International Association, plans events and activities for both international and local students.
 Students do have the opportunity for individual travel.
 There are over 80 student run clubs for students to get involved in at National Chengchi University.
 Clubs range from tennis, yoga, meditation, debate, philanthropy, and tea appreciation to name just a few.

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 Contact the Education Abroad Office for more details.

 Student accommodations include on-campus dormitories and off-campus residence halls and independent housing.
 Student volunteers from the Buddy Program assist students who are interested in off-campus independent housing.
 Students apply through an online system, and placements are first come first served.

+IB students will study at NCCU during the Spring semester.
 The Spring semester begins mid-February and runs through the end of June.